 - Let pots and pans soak instead of letting the water run while you clean them.

 - Minimize the number of dishes used at holiday parties.

-- Make sure to turn off or unplug holiday decorations when they are not in use.
+- Make sure to turn off or unplug holiday lights when they are not in use.
 Add a timer to automatically adjust lights throughout the day.

 - Be sure holiday decorations are not placed on or obstructing air vents.

 - Use LED holiday lights.
-They use about 99 percent less energy than larger, traditional holiday bulbs and last up to 100,000 hours when used indoors.
+They use over 70% percent less energy and have longer lifespans than traditional holiday bulbs.

 Alternative gift ideas

 - Give home-baked goodies in reusable containers like baskets, tins or jars.

 - Make your own gifts!
 Build, knit, or craft meaningful DIY gifts.

 - Give non-materialistic “green” gifts that do not require wrapping, such as gift certificates for massages, to restaurants, cooking classes, sailing lessons, etc. Theater, sporting event, concert or movie tickets are always appreciated.
 Experiences are remembered long after other presents wear out.